Pink Eye (Conjunctivitis)Skip to the navigation

 You may have symptoms in one eye, both eyes, or the symptoms may spread from one eye to the other eye.
 When pinkeye is caused by a virus, symptoms usually start in one eye and may then spread to the other eye.

 If you think you have pinkeye, call your doctor to find out the best way to treat it.
+And if you are wearing contact lenses, be sure to take them out right away.
 Certain health risks may increase the seriousness of your symptoms.

 If you have other symptoms like eye pain or a change in your vision, if you wear contact lenses, or if you have other medical problems, you may have a more serious eye problem.
 In these cases it is especially important to see a doctor.
 Young children with pinkeye may also have an ear infection, so they may need to see a doctor.